wp-plugins/speakpress/readme.txt

 5. Don't forget to register at http://speakr.avatr.net or send a mail with your domain-name to speakr@avatr.net

 == Frequently Asked Questions ==

+= What languages are supported? =

+SpeakR currently supports: german and english.

+= Do you offer different voices? =

+Yes.
+Both german and english language comes with a male and female voice.

 = How to use? =